-- The password policy setting requires all users to have complex passwords of 8 or more characters.
+- The password policy setting requires all users to have complex passwords of eight or more characters.

-- A robust audit mechanism is in place to alert administrators when a series of failed sign-ins occur in the environment.
+- A robust audit mechanism is in place to alert administrators when a series of failed sign-ins occurs in the environment.

 Configure the Account lockout threshold policy setting to a sufficiently high value to provide users with the ability to accidentally mistype their password several times before the account is locked, but ensure that a brute force password attack still locks the account.